Wang Xuan (computer scientist)

 Wang Xuan (王选 (王選, Wáng Xuǎn); February 5, 1937 – February 13, 2006), born in Wuxi, Jiangsu, was a Chinese computer scientist.
 He was a computer application specialist and innovator of the Chinese printing industry, as well as an academician at both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
 He was the vice-president of the CPPCC and founder of the major technology conglomerate company Founder Group in 1986.

 Biography

-Not only did he contribute a lot, but he really loved his country.

 Wang Xuan graduated from the Department of Mathematics and Mechanics at Peking University in 1958 and devoted himself to computer science education and research.
 He was mainly involved in research into computer processing of words, graphics and images.
 In 1975, he was in charge of the research and development of laser typesetting systems in the Chinese language and of electronic publishing systems.
 Surpassing Japan's second-generation optical designation and the third-generation CRT designation, the fourth-generation laser typesetting system he invented has not yet come onto the market in other countries.
 Thus he is dubbed "the Father of Chinese Language Laser Typesetting".